Beach holidays for singles

 Singles-only beach holidays

 It’s easier than ever to avoid single supplements, so there’s more and more choice of hotels for solo travellers.
 But if you’d prefer to avoid couples and groups entirely, consider a singles-only beach break.
-Friendship Travel started by offering holidays in Turkey and still has a wide range with exclusive house party hotels in Fethiye and Olu Deniz, as well as one-week gulet cruises if you’d like to explore the coastline.
+Friendship Travel started by offering holidays in Turkey and still has a wide range with exclusive house party hotels in Fethiye and Olu Deniz.
+It also has some wonderful gulet cruises exploring the smaller Greek Islands.

-Solos Holidays has family-run hotels in the Greek Islands, including Corfu, Thassos, Kos, Samos and Skiathos, as well as new ClubSolos hotels on Crete and Santorini.
-Or the family-run Mistral Hotel in Crete promises a great mix, with guests in their 20s to 70s, plus fresh local food and a beach just three minutes away.
+Solos Holidays has family-run hotels in Greece, including Corfu, Thassos, Kos, Samos and Skiathos, as well as new ClubSolos hotels on Crete and Santorini.
+Or the family-run Mistral Hotel in Crete – which is for singles only – promises a great mix, with guests in their 20s to 70s, plus fresh local food and a beach just three minutes away.

 Short-haul beach breaks